CarsonScott/Linguistic-Agent-System/README.md

 The properties of a given sentence form a feature vector, which is passed to every constraint function to calculate the total error of the feature vector, which equates to a point on a feature space, on which every constraint function is related to an assigned subspace that defines the valid range of compositions that are deemed acceptable by a given constraint function.
 Simply put, the subspace of a given constraint function is the range of compositions which result in a non-negative output.

 The performance of R is indicated by the sum of results from each constraint, called the net error.
-This value acts as an output error used for backpropagation of the neural network which produces the behavioral outputs of R. This results in an indoctrination of sorts, where R adapts in order to minimize the expected errors received at future time steps.
+This value acts as an output error used in the backpropagation of R's neural network, which is responsible for the selection of R's behavioral outputs.
+The result is a sort of indoctrination, where R is adapted to minimize the expected cumulative error received in the future.